 How to consume?
 Amla is consumed as raw fruit and also in the boiled form.
 You can also make a dilute amla juice or use it to make pickles.

 These fruits form an excellent source of vitamin with 100 gm. of the fruits providing 301% of D.V of vitamin C. This fruit should ideally be consumed as a juice.

 Also known as cherries, acerola is a small-sized fruit 100gm of it providing 1677.6mg of vitamin C equivalent to 1864% of RDA.

 How to consume?
 This fruit is consumed in juice form, like fresh fruits, in jams, in desserts, and so on.
 Cherries are very tasty and are hence a good choice for kids too.

 About 10 gm of coriander powder provides 56.7 mg i.e. 95% of RDA.
 Coriander is generally used as a spice and in some parts in decoction form.
 You could probably make a powder of coriander seeds by dry roasting and grinding them at your home and then use it in cooking.

 This rose flower has 52mg of vitamin C in just 20gm of the flowers.

 How to consume?
 It is consumed in raw form or as a jelly.
-You can also make a tea with dried rose hip flowers.
+You can also make tea with dried rosehip flowers.
 You can see the method of preparing rosehip tea in this post.

 How to consume?
-Peas is a very versatile seed.
-You can use it as a garnish on dishes, you can cook it and just snack on it, you can also roast peas and eat it with little salt or pepper and so on.
+Peas are a very versatile seed.
+You can use it as a garnish on dishes, you can cook it and just snack on it, you can also roast peas and eat it with little salt or pepper, and so on.
 Peas soup is another excellent way to include peas in your diet.